Timeline of UB History

 The School of Nursing formally separates from the School of Medicine becoming the 12th division of the University.

-Frank Sinatra and the Tommy Dorsey Band perform during Pep Week.
+Frank Sinatra and the Tommy Dorsey Band perform in Norton Hall on September 22nd for Pep Week.

 The University celebrates its centennial with special convocation.
 During the opening ceremonies on October 4th, Chancellor Samuel Capen said: "The circumstances under which we assemble today are unique in the history of the University of Buffalo.
 We meet not only to welcome the new members of the University and to start another year of instruction and study.
 We celebrate also the completion of a century of honorable and useful service by this institution to the community, the state and the nation.
 We inaugurate officially a new century."